LADSoft/OrangeC/doc/wrappers/gccocc.md

 either will compile r.c into a dll

+>     gccocc -static file.c

+builds a static library file.l

+>     gccocc -output-def deffile.def file.c

+when building a dll, output a .def file instead of an import library

 >     gccocc -link r.c

 links r.c after compiling.
 This is the default behavior so the option doesn't do anything